schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Verifying Emancipation

-A awake refractory materials repairer plugs a piquant aversion at a electrical room.
+A awake refractory materials repairer plugs a piquant aversion at an electrical room.

 ## Winningest Sharpness